vilya/Shadertron/README.md

-There are some language- and driver-level incompatibilities between WebGL and native GL running locally which can cause valid ShaderToy shaders to fail to compile in ShaderTool.
+There are some language- and driver-level incompatibilities between WebGL and native GL running locally which can cause valid ShaderToy shaders to fail to compile in Shadertron.
 I've hit these examples so far:

 - KifsOctahedron had arguments to `clamp` in the wrong order, leading to undefined behaviour.
 Intel & WebGL shader compilers accept this, the Nvidia